 There’s an impressive amount of information on the internet from tour operators.
 If you’re planning a gorilla trip, make sure you book with a company that will care much more about your experience than the buck they’ll make from you.

-The first thing you have to do is buy a gorilla permit, the most important part of this trip.
+You first have to buy a gorilla permit, the most essential part of this trip.
 Due to the small number of travelers allowed per day to trek the gorillas, the permits are sold out months in advance.
 To secure your gorilla trekking experience, make sure yours is bought and paid for as soon as your interest is aroused.

 We traveled with Nkuringo Safaris (firstname.lastname@example.org), a woman-led local company that comes highly recommended.
 The MD, Lydia, kept in contact with us throughout the whole trip.

 Yes, you can!
-Most tourists coming in to see gorillas are connecting overland from Kenya, Tanzania, or South Africa.
+Most tourists visiting to see gorillas are connecting overland from Kenya, Tanzania, or South Africa.
 Your tour operator can make this possible because there are flights connecting to Entebbe from Masai Mara or other destinations.
 Alternatively, Uganda offers some comparable savanna wildlife experiences in Queen Elizabeth and Murchison Falls National Parks.
-You can save the overland fees by doing your whole safari trip in Uganda.
+You can save the overland fees by making your whole safari trip in Uganda.

-The best bush accommodation that will your gorilla trekking adventure worth the money
+The best bush accommodation that will make your gorilla trekking adventure worth the money

 Firstly, you have to think about getting to Uganda.
 Uganda is found in the Eastern Africa region next to Kenya, Rwanda, and Tanzania.
 Several flights from around the world land at Entebbe International Airport, including Turkish Airlines (TK), KLM (KL), Qatar Airways (QR), Emirates Emirates (EK, )Ethiopian Airlines (ET), Royal Air Maroc (AT), Brussels Airlines (SN), Fly Dubai (FZ), EgyptAir (MS) and Kenya Airways (KQ).
 So take your pick.